jcd2163/jcd2163.github.io/_posts/2018-06-19-West_nile_project_final.md

 Ultimately, I scored a 0.74527 on Kaggle, which I think is pretty good considering that came from a simple, linear based model rather than a stacked model or neural network which is what some of the top scorers use.
 I was also happy that a lot of my engineered features ranked near the top in terms of magnitude of coefficients or feature importance.

 All in all, I hope you enjoy reading through my code and explanations as much as I did working on this project!
 As always, feel free to reach out with any questions or comments.
-The link to my GitHub for this project can be found here: https://github.com/joedorfman/west_nile_virus.
+The link to my GitHub for this project can be found [here](https://github.com/joedorfman/west_nile_virus).

 !['West Nile Virus Presence by Month'](/images/West_nile_project_final_files/wnv_presence_month.gif)